nicogis/DownloadService/ReadMe.md

 ```

 In the script there is a variable CHUNK.
 It's set 200 so every request sends chunk of 200 oids.
-If there's an error in request you can try to set a lower value (there's a limit of length in featureset.load())
+If there's an error in request you can try to set a lower value (there's a limit of length in featureset.load()).
 However if you set a value superior than *maxRecountCount* it's set *maxRecountCount*

 ### TODO
 - download domains